 Calculating the mode

-Of the three measures of central tendency I’m considering in this post, the mode is probably the easiest to calculate.
+Of the three measures of central tendency I’m introducing in this post, the mode is probably the easiest to calculate.
 It’s the value in the collection which appears the highest number of times.

 On the other hand, the collection [193, 201, 185, 205] doesn’t have a mode, because each number appears only once.
 This is generally true for all collections where each number appears an equal number of times.
 Here’s a few other examples of collections that don’t have a mode: